 Case studies involve taking a close look at a particular case – an individual, a group of individuals, or an organization.
 This type of data collection is very versatile and can be used to analyze simple and complex subjects.
 Case studies tend to provide detailed, in-depth information.
 Researchers analyzing a case study might use other methods to collect data.
 They might take advantage of questionnaires, interviews, or group discussions.

-Quantitative surveys consist of a list of queries that respondents can answer by choosing the appropriate answer from a list of responses.
+There are different types of surveys that are built to help you gain insight and feedback in various situations.
+Many of them are quantitative surveys.
+These surveys consist of a list of queries that respondents can answer by choosing the appropriate answer from a list of responses.
 Questions used in quantitative surveys are necessarily close-ended to ensure measurability.
 They can either be categorical (e.g., yes/no questions) or interval/ratio questions (e.g., on a scale of 1 to 10).
 Quantitative survey questions need to be straightforward and easy to understand.
 There should be no hint of ambiguity in these types of questions.

 Quantitative surveys are standardized, which gives researchers the ability to make reliable generalizations based on the results.
 Findings can be presented in the form of charts and graphs, which makes them easier to understand.
-One can conduct a survey online, in-person, or over the phone.
+One can conduct a survey online, in person, or over the phone.
 Out of these three methods, online surveys are certainly the easiest to conduct.
 You can host an online survey on your own website or with a third-party provider.
 Then you can share the link to your survey in a variety of places.
 For example, you can easily create a Whatsapp survey, an email survey, or a Linkedin survey, depending on what makes the most sense for your target audience of responders.

 Pro tip: An easy way to get started with creating an online survey is to use the Opinion Stage Survey Maker.
 You can also use our survey templates, which are professionally built to help you create and publish an online survey within minutes.

-An experiment is a type of quantitative data collection method that relies on manipulation of a single independent variable while maintaining control over a number of other, usually dependent, variables.
+An experiment is a type of quantitative data collection method that relies on the manipulation of a single independent variable while maintaining control over a number of other, usually dependent, variables.
 The data gathered through experiments is most frequently used to analyze relationships and determine correlations.

 The three main types of experiments include: